Listen to Baby Archie Stealing the Show on Meghan Markle and Prince Harry’s New Podcast

 Restaurateur and World Central Kitchen founder José Andrés said his lowest moment came when he had to tell people who had worked for him for 27 years that, “tomorrow they would not have a place to work.”

-The following day, he said, he started a free program for food which gave him element sense of achievement and satisfaction.
+The following day, he said, he started a free food program which gave him a sense of achievement and satisfaction.

 Perhaps the most inconsequential contribution came from James Corden—recently panned for his playing-gay performance in The Prom—who said, “I think what I learned about myself is that I really don’t have FOMO.
 I’m very happy just staying in I could lose a day just staring at the corner of the rug, that’s what I realized and have been okay with that.”